| Size | Price | |

 |

-Beraprost is a synthetic analogue of prostacyclin, under clinical trials for the treatment of pulmonary hypertension.
-It is also being studied for use in avoiding reperfusion injury.
+Beraprost, a synthetic analogue of prostacyclin, is currently undergoing clinical trials for the treatment of pulmonary arterial hypertension (PAH).
+It is also being investigated for the prevention of reperfusion injury.

 C24H30O5